kujtimiihoxha/gk/README.md

  - Implement middleware generator (service,endpoint).
  - Implement automatic creation of the service main file.
  - Tests tests tests ...
+## Warnings

+- I only tested this on the mac, should work on other os-s but I have not tested it, I would appreciate feedback on this.
+- Commands may change in the future, this project is still a work in progress.
 ## Contribute
 Thanks a lot for contributing.